dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

 Now following the steps for the Hello World example we first rename the file to have a `.pyx` extension, lets say :file:`fib.pyx`, then we create the :file:`setup.py` file.
-Using the file created for the Hello World example, all that you need to change is the name of the Cython filename, and the resulting module name, doing this we have:
+Using the file created for the Hello World example, all that you need to change is the name of the Cython0 filename, and the resulting module name, doing this we have:

 .. literalinclude:: ../../examples/tutorial/cython_tutorial/setup.py